IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 * Hold Shift and right click of the mouse to select as many gene labels as required
 **Note:** related information of the selected gene is represented in the table "InputData" below the plot
 * To disable any changes double click on the plot
-* Plot has own icons in the right top corner (visible when hovering with the mouse).
+* Plot has own icons on the right top corner (visible when hovering with the mouse).
 Icons enable to save image with selected gene labels in SVG format, to zoom, zoom in, zoom out, autoscale, show closest data on hover, compare data on hover
-* If image is frozen Reload webpage
+* If the image is frozen use browser Reload webpage button